cryptoadvance/specterext-liquidissuer/api_bugs.md

 - users
     - If the user was added to categories, then removed and deleted it can't be created again

+# Multisig support:

+- select wallets when issuing a new asset - for asset and for reissuance token
+- save pending distribution or reissuance psbt
+- sign with specter-diy over SD/QR or USB?
+- broadcast and confirm as before

+- DIY: detect issuance / reissuance transaction
+- Optimize for QR transfer
+- Optimize the tool for mobile?

 # TODO before release

 - set non-default addresses for issue and reissue tokens